RasaHQ/rasa/docs/connectors/your-own-website.rst

 ================

-If you just want an easy way for users to test your bot, the best option is usually the chat interface that ships with Rasa X, see :ref:`your_first_testers` .
+If you just want an easy way for users to test your bot, the best option is usually the chat interface that ships with Rasa X, see `Invite Users To Test
+<../../rasa-x/docs/get-feedback-from-test-users>`_.

 If you actually have an existing website and want to add a Rasa assistant to it, you have a couple of options: